 This seems to work, and I’ve tested a couple of times by rebooting my machine.
 Docker was started after my scratch mount point was mounted.

 mnt-scratch.mount here is a systemd unit used to mount the /mnt/scratch specified in my /etc/fstab.
-But how do I know the name of these unit?
-I don’t quite understand how systemd translates /etc/fstab to registered units, but you can run following to dump the current list of known units related to your mount point.
+But how do I know the name of this unit?
+I don’t quite understand how systemd translates /etc/fstab to registered units, but you can run the following to dump the current list of known units related to your mount point.

 $ systemctl list-units | grep /mnt/scratch mnt-scratch.mount loaded active mounted /mnt/scratch

 mnt-scratch.mount unit is responsible for mounting /mnt/scratch, which is what I used to update the After= statement with.
 You can also see the whole dependency tree with